Qsen02/Version-control-with-Git/exercises/01-Towns/README.md

 # Exercise for students in the teamwork course at SoftUni-Svetlina @Software Engineering cource

 # Roles
-  Stephan takes the role “Editor”.
-  Peter takes the role “Shiffler”.
+  Borislav takes the role “Editor” and “Shuffler”.
-  Maria takes the role “Styler”.
+  Qsen takes the role “Styler”.